cooscoos/stipends/pages/markdown/map_method.md

 ##### Sweden

-Salaries of around 348,000 kr/yr are typical [[SWE1]](https://staff.ki.se/employment-as-a-doctoral-student-at-ki), and there are no fees.
+Salaries of around 348,000 kr/yr are typical [[SWE1]](https://staff.ki.se/employment-as-a-doctoral-student-at-ki), and there are no fees [[SWE2]](https://www.findaphd.com/guides/phd-study-in-sweden).

 ##### Switzerland

+Searches on findPhD revealed salaries of 50,000&mdash; 55,000 CHF/yr and there are no fees if a UK student finds a paid PhD position [[CHE1]](https://www.findaphd.com/guides/phd-funding-switzerland).

 ##### United Kingdom